 - 3.8.1 Misconduct in an exam is any behaviour in which you seek to gain an advantage over other students by engaging in inappropriate conduct.
 A high standard of conduct is expected in all exams.
-Any misconduct is a serious matter that can result in disciplinary action. - 3.8.2 Misconduct in a remote, online and/or uninvigilated exam includes any of the offences listed in 3.1 to 3.5 of this policy You are not normally asked to cite references in a remote exam, but you should take care to write in your own words and not copy from other sources. - 3.8.3 Misconduct in a face to face or invigilated exam includes the possession of prohibited materials or equipment in an exam, engaging someone to impersonate you in an exam, or seeking to gain advantage in other ways or from other persons as defined in the Exam Policy and the Code of Practice for Student Assessment.
+Any misconduct is a serious matter that can result in disciplinary action. - 3.8.2 Misconduct in a remote, online and/or non-invigilated exam includes any of the offences listed in 3.1 to 3.5 of this policy You are not normally asked to cite references in a remote exam, but you should take care to write in your own words and not copy from other sources. - 3.8.3 Misconduct in a face to face or an online invigilated exam includes the possession of prohibited materials or equipment in an exam, engaging someone to impersonate you in an exam, or seeking to gain advantage in other ways or from other persons as defined in the Online Invigilation Policy (section 12) or the Code of Practice for Student Assessment.
 You should make sure that you are familiar with these before attending the exam.